thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/GraphLogicAndPhilosophy.md

 * Adjusting the Settings for a property.
 Settings are editable values without ports that you cannot connect to other nodes.
 ### Operators
 [Operators](Operators.md) are nodes that compose the low-level operations of the **property workflow** that you can connect to generate custom behaviors.
 Node networks connect to Ports that belong to Blocks or Contexts.

+### Graph Common Elements

+While the graph elements are different, their content and behavior tend to be the same : Graph elements share the following features and layout items :

+#### Settings

+Settings are Fields that the user cannot connect using Property Workflow,  they are displayed for every Graph Element:

+* In the **Graph** : Between the Title and the property Container in the Graph.
+* In the **Inspector** : When a node is selected, the inspector can display additional, advanced settings.

+> Changing a setting's value will request a graph recompilation

+#### Properties

+[Properties](Properties.md) are Fields that the user can edit and connect using the Property Workflow (Horizontal) to other properties contained by other graph elements.

 ## Other Graph Elements